Chirps22/ESP32_Scientific_Telemetry_System/README.md

 ## Next steps
 - Fully implement the sensors to get real data
 - Adapt this setup into a fully controllable robot car, the ESP32 will interface with a motor controller and receive commands from a Bluetooth connected PS4 controller allowing real-time manual control and data streaming to the dashboard
+- Integrate a visual system for object detection and automatic obstacle avoidance